Clats97/ClatsCracker/README.md

 # ClatsCracker
-ClatsCracker 1.0 is a versatile Python password-cracking tool supporting 8 popular hash algorithms.
+ClatsCracker 1.0 is a versatile Python password-cracking tool supporting 8 popular hash algorithms (md5, sha1, sha256, sha3_256, sha512, bcrypt, argon2id, & scrypt).
 It offers dictionary or brute-force attacks, adjustable threads, salted hash verification, a user-friendly menu, and progress feedback—ensuring efficient, ethical password testing.
 Email skyline92x@pm.me if you have any questions about this tool.
-Please read the document titled "ClatsCrackerInfo.pdf" for information, and be sure to download the "README.pdf" file so you understand how to use it.
+Please read the document "ClatsCrackerInfo.pdf" for information, and after downloading it be sure to download the "README.pdf" file so you understand how to use it.
 Here are screenshots of the tool:
 ![screenshot cracker](https://github.com/user-attachments/assets/ae714282-cbf4-4f7c-a965-581f6c420208)
 ![screenshot2](https://github.com/user-attachments/assets/2ee5eb43-bcae-4fea-a3f7-47101eb1d6c3)